 There is a concession to permit an early withdrawal of an FMD within twelve months if you are affected by a natural disaster or a severe rainfall deficiency.
 The amount withdrawn is still assessable income in the year of withdrawal, however, you will not lose the earlier deduction.

-If you have any bad debts, ensure these are written off prior to 30 June 2024 to claim a deduction.
+If you have any bad debts, ensure these are written off prior to 30 June to claim a deduction.
 Minutes should also be prepared to formalise the write off.

-The non-commercial loss provisions will apply to deny an individual from offsetting a loss from a business activity against other income earned during the income year unless one of the following four tests are passed:
+The non-commercial loss provisions apply to deny an individual from offsetting a loss from a business activity against other income earned during the income year unless one of the following four tests are passed:

 The assessable income from the activity for the year must be at least $20,000.